tmjd/calico/maintenance/image-options/private-registry-regular.md

 - {{site.prodname}} is managed by the operator
 - Configure pull access to your registry
-- If you are using a private registry that requires user authentication, ensure that an image pull secret is configured for your registry.
-Set the enviroment variable, `PRIVATE_REGISTRY_PULL_SECRET` to the secret name.
+- If you are using a private registry that requires user authentication, ensure that an image pull secret is configured for your registry in the tigera-operator namespace.
+Set the enviroment variable, `REGISTRY_PULL_SECRET` to the secret name.
 For help, see `imagePullSecrets` and `registry` fields, in [Installation resource reference]({{site.baseurl}}/reference/installation/api).

 ### How to